MichielfromNL/ESP8266IRFancontroller/README.md

 ![The PCB](/images/PCB.jpg)

 I mounted the IR led under the Wemos D1, because the led peeps through a small hole at the front of the 3D printed box.\
-Make sure that the 220V part on the PCB is properly separated/insulated from the low voltage parts. be safe !
+Make sure that the 220V part on the PCB is properly separated/insulated from the low voltage parts. **Be safe !**

 ## Some details about the code & project.